dantleech/blog/content/posts/2025/10-14-reims.md

 outward route.
 All in all it's about 260 miles to the ferry at Caen/Ouistream.
-Which is 3 days, which would mean getting there on Friday at some time or other, probably sailing to Portsmouth that day or overnight, I'd then be in Portsmouth on Saturday and the great south run (which I probably won't be able to finish due to knee) is the very next day - and if I don't make it home I'll be running it in my bare-foot shoes.
+Which is 3 days, which would mean getting there on Friday at some time or other, probably sailing to Portsmouth that day or overnight, I'd then be in Portsmouth on Saturday and the Great South Run (which I probably won't be able to finish due to knee) is the very next day - and if I don't make it home I'll be running it in my bare-foot shoes.

+---

+[^enforme]: this is what the French say habitually to anybody about to partake in a sporting challenge - "en forme?" - "are you fit?"